n3tw4lk3r/ClientServersChat/README.md

 # ClientServersChat

 A simple message relay in C#.
-DisplayServer port (6000) and ProcessingServer port (5000) are hardcoded.
+DisplayServer's port (6000) and ProcessingServer's port (5000) are hardcoded.
 You have to specify ProcessingServer's ip and client's port using command line arguments when running each client.

 ## Structure